Skip to main content

 The IBRF enables researchers and partners to develop, test, evaluate, and demonstrate process and technologies to produce bio-based products and fuels.
 In addition to the facility itself, NREL's world-renowned expert staff works with IBRF partners at every stage of process development, from exploratory process R&D through to pilot-scale process runs.

-12:00p Working Lunch - Partnering with National Labs Panel
+Noon Working Lunch - Partnering with National Labs Panel

-How and why do companies with with DOE's National Labs?
+How and why do companies with with DOE's national labs?
 Is it hard to get going?
 What do I wish I had known when I started?
 Come hear from industry partners who are successfully leveraging the resources you've seen over the past two days.

-1:30p OPTIONAL Tour (120 minutes; RSVPs required)
+1:30 p.m.
+OPTIONAL Tour (120 minutes; RSVPs required)

 National Wind Technology Center (NWTC); Composites Manufacturing Education and Technology Facility (CoMET)